petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/channel-defaults/channel-defaults-permissions-reference.md

 Setting channel defaults for an account ensures that addresses, shipping options, terms and conditions, and payment methods are pre-selected for checkout.
 This can provide a smoother checkout experiences and faster order creation.

-Only users with specific permissions can change these defaults at checkout, while users without these permissions do not see the associated checkout steps.
+Only users with specific permissions can change these defaults at checkout.
+Users without these permissions do not see the associated checkout steps.

 ## Checkout Flow Permissions